FUT (Follicular Hair Transplant) Strip Surgery

 Though the procedure does leave a linear scar across the back of the head, the scar is usually very fine.
 While this can become visible if someone wears their hair very short, it is usually covered by hair and hidden from sight.
-In addition, a highly experienced surgeon such as Dr Huber or Dr Jones can easily plan your new hair growth so that it hides the scar.
+In addition, a highly experienced surgeon such as Dr. Huber, Dr. Alexander, or Dr. Jones can easily plan your new hair growth so that it hides the scar.

 As you can see from our many patient case studies, we have successfully performed FUT strip surgeries on patients with up to 4,200 grafts at a time here at the Toronto Hair Transplant Centre.